ARTbio/startbio/docs/R-IOC/variables.md

 ### Attributes

 An attribute is a piece of information that you can attach to an atomic vector (or any R object).
-The attribute won’t affect any of the values in the object, and it will not appear when you display your object.
+The attribute will not affect any of the values in the object, and it will not appear when you display your object.
 You can think of an attribute as "metadata"; it is just a convenient place to put information associated with an object.
 R will normally ignore this metadata, but some R functions will check for specific attributes.
 These functions may use the attributes to do special things with the data.

 Attributes can be set and accessed individually with attr().